An Overview Of Colour Therapy

 - Keep a red-coloured piece of glass or crystal in your house or place of business.

-- Wear a red nightgown to take advantage of the energies while you are asleep.
+- Wear a red nightgown to take advantage of the energies while asleep.

 - Use a red nightlight or bulb.
-If a red bulb is available, you can wrap a white bulb into a red-coloured film instead.
+You can wrap a white bulb into a red-coloured film instead if a red bulb is not available.

 - Include red in the furniture and decor in your home.